-When she replaced original co-host Bruce Forsyth on his retirement in 2014, Claudia Winkleman's Strictly Come Dancing teamed up with Tess Daly and made history – it was the first time a presenting double-act on a primetime show has been all female.
+When she replaced original co-host Bruce Forsyth on his retirement from Strictly Come Dancing in 2014, Claudia Winkleman teamed up with Tess Daly and made history.
+It was the first time a presenting double-act on a primetime show has been all female.

-As the pair enter their fourth series at the helm, we discover some things you probably didn’t know about Claudia.
+As the pair enter their fifth series at the helm, we discover some things you probably didn’t know about Claudia.

 1. She comes from a long line of media types

 Her dad, Barry Winkleman, was a publisher, while her mother was Eve Pollard – an author, journalist and editor of a number of tabloid newspapers.

 After her divorce from Barry in 1975, Eve remarried to another newspaper editor Nicholas Lloyd – Claudia’s new stepdad.

 Sophie Winkleman – perhaps most famously know as Big Suze on Channel 4's Peep Show – married Lord Frederick Windsor in 2009.
 Her hubby is 41st in line to the throne, thanks to his dad being Queen Elizabeth’s cousin.